-In addition to those early season fish, the lakes may also get a nice dose of larger “pounder” rainbows during the fall, probably in October.
-Those pounders are 14 inches or better and also put up a spirited fight.
+In addition to those early-season fish, the upper lake may also get another nice dose of trophy rainbows during the fall, probably in October.

 If you are a novice trout angler, take a look at Trout Fishing: Basic How-To Techniques and Tips.

 Starting in the late spring and going throughout summer, trout fishing gets a little tougher here after stocking ends and the water warms, but fortunately that’s the best time to catch warm-water fish.

 Bass and Panfish Fishing

 Empire Lakes also are home to a relatively modest number of resident largemouth bass, sunfish, yellow perch and bullhead catfish.

 And while the bass fishing here isn’t as good as in some of this region’s abundant coastal lakes, Empire Lakes can produce fish to about 5 pounds.